Please note: this fellowship is biennial and will be offered in 2015–16.

 Applications are shortlisted by Library staff according to the above criteria.

-Shortlisted applications are provided to an independent expert committee of the Library Board of Victoria, along with the complete list of all applications.
-Committee members are able to call in to consideration applications that are not on the shortlist.
+Shortlisted applications are provided to an independent selection panel, along with the complete list of all applications.
+Panel members are able to call into consideration applications that are not on the shortlist.

-Following the committee meeting, Library staff contact referees for the recommended project, and subject to favourable reports, the recommended projects are presented to the Library Board at its June meeting.
+Following the selection panel meeting, Library staff contact referees for the recommended project and, subject to favourable reports, the recommended projects are presented to the Community Programming Committee.

 Following the acceptance of the offers of fellowships in June, unsuccessful applicants are advised by mail.